Quick start

 >1

-KASP assays can detect haplotypes of any size.
 The [square brackets] should surround all SNPs that are part of the haplotype.
-Nearby SNPs not part of the haplotype should be outside brackets and identified using the appropriate IUPAC ambiguity code:
+Nearby SNPs not part of the haplotype should be outside brackets and identified using an IUPAC code.

 >FAM